betheden/hebrew-grammar/content/particle_interrogative.rst

 -------

 Interrogative particles indicate that a sentence is a question.
-The standard interrogative prefix -הֲ (he with hateph pathah vowel) should not be confused with the definite article.
+The standard interrogative prefix -הֲ (he with hateph pathah vowel) should not be confused with the definite article -הַ (he with pathah vowel).
 The interrogative particles מִי and מָה can also function as interrogative pronouns ("who?" and "what?") or indefinite pronouns ("whoever" and "whatever").

 Article
 -------

-The interrogative prefix ה-prefix is the standard interrogative particle in Biblie Hebrew and can be differentiated from the :ref:`definite article<particle_definite_article>` by the context and the lack of a daghesh in the consonant immediately following the prefix.
+The interrogative prefix -הֲ is the standard interrogative particle in Biblie Hebrew and can be differentiated from the :ref:`definite article<particle_definite_article>` by the context and the lack of a daghesh in the consonant immediately following the prefix.
 The interrogative prefix, as well as interrogative particles in general, nearly always appear at the beginning of a clause to indicate that the clause is a question and not a statement.
 However, as in many languages, in Biblical Hebrew a question can be asked rhetorically as a way of making a strong statement.
 As an example, a person might ask "How can that be?" as a way of expressing a strong sense of disbelief in something that has just been said.

-There are several different interrogative particles in Biblical Hebrew.

 -הֲ
 ----